Tuesday, December 29, 2009

 Ask anyone how long they want to live and how they want to die and most will give you the same answer.
 "Until I'm 100 and I want to die at home".
 I think these people had grandparents that dropped dead at 40 or so, because if you see what 91 looks like up close I think you would reconsider.
 Oh sure, you always get that 95 year old on the news who just swam the English Channel, but that's the big exception to the rule.
 Just this Sunday, the New York Times outlined how most elderly and some terminally ill people die - hooked up to Lorazepam, sedated to the gills, unaware of the fact that they're not dying at home and immune to their loved ones' goodbyes.
 Everyone assumes that dementia, Alzheimer's, emphysema, cancer and adult diapers will happen to someone else.

-have to be doing these things anymore.
+Granny has undergone a precipitous physical decline in the last two months.
+In October, she was getting around the house just fine, if slowly.
+Then the cane came out.
+Now its the walker, and it's all the time.
+She still insists on doing what she thinks she can do for herself, like still getting down into the cellar to do her laundry, but she really shouldn't have to be doing these things anymore.
 Last week Monday, I came home to find her attempting to make soup.
 She said to me, "I couldn't carry the soup" which I guess was her way of saying "I dropped the soup".
 She has lost the strength in her hands, and last week her sister had to put the sheets on her bed for her.
 She can not go to bed without taking copious amounts of Tylenol to dull her aches.
 Because of the loud ass walker (and my constant state of night-owlishness), I know just how many times a night she gets up to use the bathroom.
 Tying a garbage bag closed is becoming a production.

 She can no longer even walk to the mailbox to get her mail or Sunday newspaper, nor can she really make it around a supermarket anymore.
 Which means she no longer really leaves the house.
 My aunt got her to my parent's house for Christmas Eve, but she couldn't really stay long.
 Then she yelled at me for buying her Christmas presents.
 And "making all those cookies".
 But that's a story for another post.

 The physical decline is sad, but even sadder to me is the near constant state of fear and worry she lives in.
 This is a woman who lived through the Great Depression, World War II, raised five kids (two of which weren't technically hers), and yet she could beat Woody Allen in a game of neuroses.
 For instance, once it gets dark outside she wants to have the house all locked up for the night.
 Now that works in July, but in December it gets dark so early, so, ya know, I might still need to get into the garage for something after 4:15 pm.
-And that drives her
+And that drives her crazy.

 Here is a partial list of things Granny fears or worries about: